-If you received a development package in 2020-21, you meet all this year’s key criteria and want to apply for another development package, then you can; however, we would suggest you apply for a different site.
+If you have already received a development package, you meet all this year’s key criteria and want to apply for another package, then you may be able to apply, but we would suggest you apply for a different site.
 Please note though, that priority is likely to be given to applicants who have not applied before.

 Do we need to be a constituted group to apply for one of the development packages?

 Yes.
-If you are not already, Keep Wales Tidy officers can support you to become a constituted group.
+Keep Wales Tidy officers can support you to become a constituted group.
 We have template constitutions available and our team of community officers can help you through the simple process.
-Please visit the contact us page for details of your local community officer who can help, or ask the nature team
+Please visit the contacts page for details of your local community officer who can help, or ask the nature team.

-All applications will be assessed by a grant panel that includes representatives from Keep Wales Tidy, Welsh Government, Heritage Lottery Fund, Local Nature Partnerships and local nature experts.
+All applications will be assessed by a grant panel including representatives from Keep Wales Tidy, Welsh Government, Social Farms and Gardens, The Wildlife Trusts and local nature experts.